Schottky barrier lowering due to interface states in 2D heterophase devices: Introduction

 The contact-channel interface is a crucial performance bottleneck in the development of new transistor technologies.
-The energy barrier which charge carriers must overcome to move from the metal contact to the semiconductor channel, the Schottky barrier, is a key quantity for describing the charge transport.
+The energy barrier which charge carriers must overcome to move from the metal contact to the semiconductor channel, the Schottky barrier, is one of the main parameters in evaluating the performance of the device.
 The atomically-thin transition metal dichalcogenides (TMDs) are emerging as a possible alternative to silicon for transistor channels in the next generations of technology nodes.\cite{Huyghebaert,ITRS} However, the technology suffers from large contact resistance between the TMD and the metallic electrode.
-The resistance can be reduced by locally inducing the metallic 1T\cite{Kappera2014,Katagiri2016} or the semi-metallic 1T' phase\cite{Cho2015,Sung2017,Xu2019} of the TMD and pattern the 3D electrodes directly over the resulting 1T/1T' regions.
+The resistance can be reduced by locally inducing the metallic 1T\cite{Kappera2014,Katagiri2016} or the semi-metallic 1T' phase\cite{Cho2015,Sung2017,Xu2019,Ma2019} of the TMD and thereafter pattern the 3D electrodes directly on the 1T/1T' regions.
 Understanding and quantifying the energy barrier of TMD 1T'-1H interfaces is therefore of great importance for the development of this technology.

 Several techniques exist for extracting the Schottky barrier of 2D metal-semiconductor junctions both theoretically and experimentally.
-Electronic structure calculations most often extract the barrier height from the projected density of states (DOS) along the transport direction\cite{Saha2016,Jiang2017,Fan2018,Liu2018} but the barrier can also be extracted from the transmission spectrum (TS).\cite{Saha2017,Fan2018} Experimental methods include Kelvin probe force microscopy\cite{Xu2019}, scanning photocurrent microscopy correlated with photoluminescence imaging\cite{Mos2015} and application of the thermionic emission (TE) model.\cite{Cui2015,Cho2015,Katagiri2016,Guimaraes2016,Sung2017} The TE model has been utilized to extract barriers of fabricated TMD heterophase devices in the order of a few meV whereas DFT calculations estimate orders-of-magnitude larger barriers.\cite{Saha2016,Saha2017,Jiang2017,Fan2018,Liu2018}
+Electronic structure calculations most often extract the barrier height from the projected density of states (DOS) along the transport direction\cite{Saha2016,Jiang2017,Fan2018,Liu2018} but the barrier can also be extracted from the transmission spectrum (TS).\cite{Saha2017,Fan2018} Experimental methods include Kelvin probe force microscopy\cite{Xu2019}, scanning photocurrent microscopy correlated with photoluminescence imaging\cite{Mos2015} and application of the thermionic emission (TE) model.\cite{Cui2015,Cho2015,Katagiri2016,Guimaraes2016,Sung2017,Ma2019,Zheng2019} The TE model has been utilized to extract barriers of fabricated TMD heterophase devices typically in the order of a few tens of meV whereas ab-initio calculations estimate orders-of-magnitude larger barriers.\cite{Saha2016,Saha2017,Jiang2017,Fan2018,Liu2018}